liuh127/NTIRE-2021-Dehazing-DWGAN/README.md

-# DW-GAN: A discrete wavelet transform GAN for NonHomogenous Image Dehazing
+# DW-GAN: A discrete wavelet transform GAN for NonHomogenous Image Dehazing - NTIRE 20201

 This is the official PyTorch implementation of DW-GAN.
 See more details in  [[report]]() , [[paper]](https://arxiv.org/pdf/2104.08911.pdf), [[certificates]]( )